RetroAchievements/docs/docs/guidelines/users/code-of-conduct.md

 ### How to Report Concerns

 - **User behavior concerns** (harassment, spam, Code of Conduct violations): Contact [RAdmin](https://retroachievements.org/messages/create?to=RAdmin) or reach out privately to a member of the moderation team.
 - **Game/set content concerns**: Contact [RAdmin](https://retroachievements.org/messages/create?to=RAdmin).
-While we don't curate based on game content, we want to hear feedback about our content warning and filtering systems.
+While we don't curate based on game content, we welcome feedback about our content warning and filtering systems.

 ## Rules